lesfurets/zeno-pixel/docs/getting-started.md

 Install PhantomJS: see doc [here](http://phantomjs.org/download.html)

-There is no posibility to set thumbnail height/width.
-Height value is hardcoded and equals to 200px.<br>
-If you need to change it to adapt your layout, you'll have to edit the less file.

 [Less](http://lesscss.org/) and [Coffeescript](coffeescript.org) are used to generate css and js.

 If they are not alredy installed